 The Camino de Santiago is an indefinable sensation.
-Among our firmest beliefs we say “The Way is not done, it is lived”.
-For some it is a challenge, a disconnection for others, and even a gastronomic journey for many.
+Among our strongest beliefs we say that “The Way is not done, it is lived!
+A challenge for some, a disconnection for others, and even a gastronomic journey for many.
 This is because at the end of the road we are always accompanied by an aperitif.
-A taste of the local gastronomy that seems to make every mile and blister worthwhile.
-Among them, there is one of our favorites.
+A taste of the local gastronomy that seems to make it worth all the miles and blisters.
+Among them is one of our favorites.
 A Garnacha.

-It is during the daily hikes that everyone sees themselves enjoying themselves, but the experience is not limited only to the trails and our steps.
-It is at each stop and at the end of each stage, when more ties are created with our fellow travelers, one of the greatest treasures of this adventure.
-Of course, all this takes place in magical places where Galician gastronomy also becomes an indispensable attraction that accompanies us from the beginning to our arrival in Santiago.
+It is during the daily hikes that everyone finds themselves enjoying themselves, but the experience is not just about the trails and our steps.
+It is at each stop and at the end of each stage, when more bonds are created with our travel companions, one of the greatest treasures of this adventure.
+Of course, all of this takes place in magical places where the Galician gastronomy also becomes an indispensable attraction that accompanies us from the beginning until our arrival in Santiago.

-The success enjoyed by A Garnacha is surprising when we consider that the owner belongs to the third generation of a family of pulpeiros.
-Their secret is no more (and no less) than to serve top quality products, cooked with the utmost care and served by a charming staff.
-Since 2005, A Garnacha has not stopped growing and it makes you feel at home.
-There’s no better reason or pleasure to make a stop along the way.
+The success enjoyed by A Garnacha is surprising if we take into account that the owner belongs to the third generation of a family of pulpeiros.
+Its secret is no more (and no less) than serving top quality products, cooked with the greatest care and served by a charming staff.
+Since 2005, A Garnacha has not stopped growing and they make you feel at home.
+There is no better reason or pleasure to take a break.